1. Fight Condensation With A Plastic Bag

 3. Rain Covers

-Whilst it is pretty obvious that a rain cover can also protect your gear from snow, I thought I would take the opportunity to pass on some of my experience with rain covers so that you can make an informed buying decision.
-I never like to let the weather dictate whether I can shoot or not, because sometimes it has taken me a lot of time and money to get to a location.
-I’ve got to try and come back with something, no-matter what mother nature is throwing at me.
-In cold environments this often means dealing with occasional snow and even if it’s not falling, it’s often drifting around on frozen lakes in places like Banff and Iceland.
-It doesn’t hurt to cover up your camera, particularly if you don’t have the more expensive pro-level gear that is weather sealed.
+While it is obvious that a camera rain cover can also protect your gear from snow, I wanted to pass on some of my experience with rain covers so that you can make an informed buying decision.
+I never like to let the weather dictate whether I can shoot because sometimes it takes me a lot of time and money to get to a location.
+I’ve got to try and return with something, no matter what Mother Nature throws at me.
+In cold environments, this often means dealing with occasional snow, and even if it’s not falling, it’s constantly drifting around on frozen lakes in places like Banff and Iceland.
+It doesn’t hurt to cover up your camera, particularly if you don’t have the more expensive pro-level gear that is weather-sealed.